Bob Kulick: Other work

 Early in his session career, Bob Kulick played lead guitar for Lou Reed on his Coney Island Baby record.
-Kulick and brother Bruce both played in singer Michael Bolton's (nee Bolotin) band at this time.
+Kulick and brother Bruce both played in singer Michael Bolton's (née Bolotin) band at this time.
 Kulick then began a long-running stint in the Neverland Express, Meat Loaf's touring band, on and off for years, which led to appearances on several Meat Loaf albums, most notably on 1984's Bad Attitude.
 He also formed a band called Balance, with Peppy Castro (aka Emil "Peppy" Thielhelm, formerly of the Blues Magoos) and Doug Katsaros (multi-platinum recording arranger and Broadway conductor), which had modest chart success in the early 1980s, followed up by playing rhythm and lead guitar on Michael Bolton's 1983 self-titled album.

 Bob Kulick was involved with a project called Skull, releasing one album, No Bones About It, in 1991.
-Bruce Kulick, his brother, who would become a member of KISS, co-wrote one song and appeared as a guest guitarist on another track.
+Bruce Kulick, his brother, who would become a member of Kiss, co-wrote one song and appeared as a guest guitarist on another track.
 In addition, Kulick played on the W.A.S.P. albums The Crimson Idol and Still Not Black Enough.
 He was only involved with the studio work and never toured with W.A.S.P. or became a member of the band.
 In 1996 he released Murderer's Row with his band of the same name.
 This group included David Glen Eisley (of Giuffria and Dirty White Boy) on vocals.

 Thereafter, Kulick served in various side projects such as Blackthorne and Observation Balloon.
 He also produced Motörhead's "Whiplash" (winner of the 2004 Grammy Award for Best Metal Performance), produced and played guitar on the theme for WWE wrestler Triple H, and earned 11 platinum or gold records working with Kiss and Diana Ross.
 Kulick also composed, produced, and performed "Sweet Victory" with Eisley in the SpongeBob SquarePants episode "Band Geeks" on Nickelodeon.
 The song further appears on SpongeBob SquarePants: The Yellow Album.